quicwg/base-drafts/CONTRIBUTING.md

 * **Design** issues require discussion and consensus in the Working Group.
 This discussion can happen both in the issue and on the [Working Group mailing list](https://www.ietf.org/mailman/listinfo/quic), as outlined below.

-* **Editorial** issues can be closed by the editor(s) without consensus or notification.
+* **Editorial** issues can be dealt with by the editor(s) without consensus or notification.
 Typically, any discussion will take place on the issue itself.

-Consensus for the resolution of a design issue can be established in a few different ways:

-* Through discussion on the mailing list.
-Once a resolution is found, it will be recorded in the issue.

-* Through discussion on the issues list.
-Once a resolution is found, it will be confirmed on the mailing list before consensus is declared.

-The editors can also propose resolutions for the group's consideration by incorporating them into the draft(s); when doing so, the issue should not be closed until consensus is declared.
+Design issues can be discussed on the mailing list or the issues list.
+The editors can also propose resolutions to design issues for the group's consideration by incorporating them into the draft(s).

-Issues that have consensus but which aren't yet reflected in text will be labelled as `editor-ready`.
-After the editors have incorporated a resolution into the specification, the issue can be closed.

 When a new draft is published, the design issues that have been closed since the last draft will be highlighted on the mailing list, to aid reviewers.
+Once consensus is confirmed, those issues will be labeled with [`has-consensus`](https://github.com/quicwg/base-drafts/issues?utf8=✓&q=label%3Ahas-consensus%20).

+Note that whether or not a design issue is closed does **not** reflect consensus of the Working Group; an issue's `open`/`closed` state is only used to organise our discussions.
+If you have a question or problem with an issue in the `closed` state, please comment on it (either in the issues list or mailing list), and we'll adjust its state accordingly.
+Note that reopening issues with `has-consensus` requires new information.

 ### Discretionary Design Issue Labels

 We also use the following labels to help understand the state of our design issues:

-* **Needs Discussion**: The issue needs significant Working Group discussion before it can progress.
+* [`needs-discussion`](https://github.com/quicwg/base-drafts/labels/needs-discussion): The issue needs significant Working Group discussion before it can progress.
-* **Confirm Consensus**: There is a resolution that the proponents believe reflects a consensus position, needs to be confirmed with the WG.
-* **Notify Consensus**: The WG has achieved consensus in a meeting, needs to be confirmed on the mailing list.
+* [`has-proposal`](https://github.com/quicwg/base-drafts/labels/has-proposal): The issue has a proposal for resolution.
+* [`editor-ready`](https://github.com/quicwg/base-drafts/labels/editor-ready): The Working Group believes it has a viable resolution, but the editors need to incorporate that into the document so we can see it in situ.

 ## Pull Requests